 As time goes on, the cycle gets more and more ingrained and eventually, it becomes a habit and a “go to” way of coping with distressful situations.
-Now, you might be asking yourself why is it so much easier to use avoidance in to cope with anxiety-triggering circumstances?
-The reason is because the act of avoidance or avoiding provides a momentary (and very temporary) relief that is brought on by avoiding the fearful situation (phew, I avoided it!!).
+Now, you might be asking yourself why is it so much easier to use avoidance in order to cope with anxiety-triggering circumstances?
+The reason is because the act of avoidance or avoiding provides a momentary (and very temporary) relief that is brought on by avoiding the fearful situation (Phew, I avoided it, I’m safe now!!).

 Let’s be clear – keeping your distance is not the only strategy that we use to cope with anxiety.
 Avoidance wears many hats and understandably, people tend to use the hat that “provides” the quickest relief.
-Many people also avoid by pretending that something is not happening (denial), focusing on trying to control things that are actually beyond their control, trying not to think about it, or using drugs or alcohol to escape from anxious feelings.
+For example, many people avoid by pretending that something is not happening (denial) and may then find themselves focusing on trying to control things that are actually beyond their control.
+Others may find themselves using alcohol or drugs in order to escape from anxious feelings.

 How can therapy help me to control my anxiety?